 What if I'm unemployed?

 It is possible to foster and be unemployed.
-Fostering is not necessarily a barrier to claiming benefits.
+Fostering is not often a barrier to claiming benefits.

 Foster carers receive a weekly allowance to cover the living costs of children in their care.
 These payments are only made when you have a child living with you.

-If you are a single carer and have little or no other income, it is worth checking if you are entitled to claim universal credit.
+If you are a single carer and have little or no other income, it is worth checking if you can claim universal credit.

 What if I don't live in Surrey?